ferrous-systems/rust-training/training-slides/src/deconstructing-send-arc-mutex.md

   * in later case sets a poison flag on the mutex
 * calling `lock().unwrap()` on a poisoned Mutex causes `panic`
   * if the mutex is *"popular"* poisoning can cause many application threads to panic, too.
-* poisoning API is *problematic*
 * `PoisonError` doesn't provide information about the panic that caused the poisoning
-  * no way to recover and revive the mutex (stays poisoned forever)
-    * `PoisonError::into_inner` *can* produce a guard even for poisoned mutexes

 ## Critical Section "Hygiene"

 * keep it short to reduce the window when mutex is locked
 * avoid calling functions that can panic
 * using a named variable for Mutex guard helps avoiding unexpected temporary lifetime behavior

+## Critical Section Example

 ```rust ignore
 fn handle_client(..., log: &Mutex<Vec<usize>>) -> ... {